Mount Elgin Industrial School

 Mount Elgin included a 200-acre “model farm” where students grew wheat, oats, peas, millet, beans, corn, potatoes, mangel, and turnips, under the direction of an instructor.
 The institute also rented up to 900 acres of pasture and haying lands from members of the Oneida of the Thames reserve.
 Stock comprised horses and cattle, including dairy cows that provided butter and milk for the institute and heifers to be sold on the meat market.
 Pigs supplied the school with lard and pork.
 Older boys and girls stayed at the institute during summer vacations, with pay, to attend to the animals and to bring in the harvest.
 Well into the 1930s, food from the farm, along with farm produce sold, accounted for approximately half the institute’s budget.

 At times, principals appeared more concerned about the farm than any other aspect of the school.
 Parents frequently objected to the farm labour expected of their children.
 In 1884, four students were expelled after protesting that “too much work is imposed upon us so that our tuition is limited to only about seventeen hours per week.”
-Similarly, an 1894 resolution by the Chippewas of Thames Council charged that the students worked too hard and that the Methodist Society was making a profit from their children.
+Similarly, an 1894 resolution by the Chippewas of the Thames Council charged that the students worked too hard and that the Methodist Society was making a profit from their children.
 Farming, being crucial to the school’s operation, continued until Mount Elgin’s closure in 1946.

-Church and government officials were often concerned that Mount Elgin’s proximity to Aboriginal communities interfered with the school’s program to “civilize” and Christianize.
+Church and government officials were often concerned that Mount Elgin’s proximity to Indigenous communities interfered with the school’s program to “civilize” and Christianize.
 A 1908 investigation following the deaths of two students from tuberculosis concluded that Mount Elgin’s main problem was that the children were too close to their parents: “They meet their parents at Church every Sunday…While I was there parents came asking permission to see their children.
 They join them in the play ground and in fact are hanging around the neighbourhood more or less all the time.”

 Such close contact led to other difficulties for the school as well, among them, truancy.
 One former student explains, “We got caught—we weren’t really hiding anyway.
 We were just over here [on the Oneida reserve]—we had no intentions of going anyplace—this was our home.”
 Children from other communities ranged farther afield when they ran away.
 The RCMP returned children from nearby Melbourne as well as from Sarnia, the Six Nations reserve near Brantford, and Niagara Falls.
 Pursuit stopped only at the international border, in cases where students crossed into the United States.
 By the 1930s truancy had become rampant: on a single day in 1937, twenty-two students abandoned the school, and from 1938 to 1941 at least 17 children ran away each year.
-When children did run away, their parents often resisted attempts to have them returned, frequently with the backing of their band council.
+When children did run away, their parents often resisted attempts to have them returned, frequently with the backing of their First Nation council.

 School runaways and concerned parents often cited poor conditions and overwork of the students in their criticisms of the school.
-In 1943, the Council of the Chippewas of the Thames presented five sworn statements detailing poor diet and spoiled food, lack of medical care, severe strapping and physical abuse, and inadequate winter clothing.
-A man who wrote the school after his employee’s son ran away observed, “Glad I wasn’t born an Indian if I had to be a boy at Mount Elgin Institute.”
-For their part, many parents wrote letters, visited school authorities, sought the backing of their band councils, and even contracted legal assistance in their efforts to have authorities right what they considered wrongs committed against their children.
+In 1943, the Council of the Chippewas of the Thames First Nation presented five sworn statements detailing poor diet and spoiled food, lack of medical care, severe strapping and physical abuse, and inadequate winter clothing.
+A man who wrote to the school after his employee’s son ran away observed, “Glad I wasn’t born an Indian if I had to be a boy at Mount Elgin Institute.”
+For their part, many parents wrote letters, visited school authorities, sought the backing of their First Nation councils, and even contracted legal assistance in their efforts to have authorities right what they considered wrongs committed against their children.

 Church authorities were faced with running a very large and old institution on a limited budget and with few staff.
 The consequences of such limitations put children’s health and safety at risk and were sometimes deadly.
 In 1901, contaminated water caused the death of the foreman’s wife and, in later years, several children injured themselves with the laundry’s mangle, which was outdated and in need of replacement.
 Throughout the school’s history, fire escapes were kept padlocked to prevent runaways.
 The various government inspectors also highlighted insufficient ventilation, lack of adequate bathing and toilet facilities, and unsafe structures.
 In a 1942 report, the superintendent of Welfare and Training described Mount Elgin’s buildings as “the most dilapidated structures that I have ever inspected.”
 In 1945, Principal Soper wrote: “There are a great many things about conditions around this building, and conditions under which little children have to live, which if printed and publicized would cause such a furore of indignation that someone would have to take cognizance of it, and that immediately.”